Ashish890-R/SQL-Sales-by-product-customer-Analysis/README.md

 # SQL-Sales-by-product-customer-Analysis-----

 For many of us in the tech world, SQL (Structured Query Language) is the backbone of data management and analysis.
 It's a critical skill, whether you're a data analyst, software developer, business analyst, or a professional in virtually any field that relies on data.

 Now, let's understand AtliQ's business model.
 In the industry, domain understanding is actually more important than technical skills.

- 1. Gross monthly total sales report for Croma
+ 1. **Gross monthly total sales report for Croma**--

 Discription:-
 As a product owner, I need an aggregate monthly gross sales report for Croma India customers so that I can track how much sales this particular customer is generating for AtliQ and manage our relationships accordingly.

 The report should have the following fields,